On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{proof} The last sentence of the theorem follows, as in Remark \ref{rmk:inertia}, from Stolz's theorem \cite[Theorem D]{StolzBook}.
 The remainder of the result follows by combining the above discussion with Theorem \ref{thm:strongmainboundary}. \end{proof}

 \begin{rmk} Our results also have implications for the classification of $(n-1)$-connected, closed $(2n+1)$-manifolds.
 For $n \ge 8$, Wall classified all $(n-1)$-connected, almost closed $(2n+1)$-manifolds \cite{Wall67}.
 Since $bP_{2n+1}$ is trivial, our Theorem \ref{thm:mainboundary} proves that the boundaries of Wall's almost closed manifolds are diffeomorphic to $S^{2n}$ whenever $n>232$.
 This was previously unknown for $n \equiv 1$ modulo $8$ \cite[Theorem B]{StolzBook}.
 There follows a classification of $(n-1)$-connected, closed $(2n+1)$-manifolds up to connected sum with a homotopy sphere.
-The problem of determining the inertia groups is somewhat subtle, but tractable \cite[Theorem D]{StolzBook}.
-It would be very interesting to see the methods of this paper applied to classification problems deeper in the metastable range. \end{rmk}